Introduction to Removing Oil Paint from Clothes

 Is it safe to use heat on clothes with oil paint stains?

-No—avoid using heat until the stain is completely removed, as it can set the stain permanently.
+It’s best to avoid heat until the stain is fully removed, as it can make the stain permanent.

 How can I protect my clothes while painting to prevent oil paint stains?